jenkinsci/checks-api-plugin/README.md

 It depends on the implementation to decide whether to skip them and what name to use.

-If enabled, the statuses will be published in different stages of a Jenkins build (enters the queue, checkouts, and completes).
+If enabled, the statuses will be published in different stages of a Jenkins build (enters the queue, checkout, and completes).

 ### Pipeline Usage